pyeventsourcing/eventsourcing/README.md

 Next, define an event sourced repository class for your entity.
 Inherit from the base class 'EventSourcedRepository' and set the 'domain_class' attribute on the subclass.
-In the example below, the ExampleRepository sets the Example class and its domain class.
+In the example below, the ExampleRepository sets the Example class as its domain class.

     from eventsourcing.infrastructure.event_sourced_repo import EventSourcedRepository